How to Plant Your New Free Tree

-Loosen circling roots (for containerized trees only).
+Loosen circling roots.
 When a tree is grown in a plastic pot, its roots try to grow outwards but hit the inside of the pot and begin to form overlapping circles.
 These roots must be teased out and redirected before planting, or they will continue to circle in the ground and eventually girdle the tree.
 Use a hand-rake or your fingers to gently pull root tips outward to encourage growth.
 This may take several minutes if the tree is very “root-bound.”
 Sometimes, a tree may be so root-bound it must be cut into 4 sections with a soil knife.
 Sometimes, there are very few roots and the ball will simply fall apart when you remove it from the pot.
 Either way, be gentle as this is a stressful time for your new tree.
-Note: You do not need to loosen roots for ball & burlap, grow bag or bare root trees.

 Photo: The process of loosening circling roots on a containerized willow oak